The New Capital: Al-Fattah al-Aleem Mosque

 Al-Fattah al-Aleem is a Sunni mosque with indoor and outdoor space for 17,000 worshipers, in addition to two Quran memorization houses for men and women and a library.

 The Islamic Cultural Center (Grand Mosque)

 The Islamic Cultural Center (Grand Mosque) is the largest mosque in Africa.
-The mosque is built in the Mamluk style and is on a hill overlooking the New Administrative Capital.
+The mosque is built in the Neo-Mamluk style and is on a hill overlooking the New Administrative Capital.
 It is the largest of mosque in Egypt and third largest in the Middle East.